Hard Truths About Pastors

-THERE IS the way to heaven and a true pastor knows that way.
-Knowing Jesus Christ is tantamount to knowing that way.
-Jesus is the only way to heaven, and when a pastor knows Jesus, he points people to Him, thereby actually leading them to heaven.
+THERE IS the way to heaven.
+A true pastor knows that way.
+To know that way is tantamount to knowing Jesus Christ.
+Jesus is the only way to heaven.
+And when a pastor knows Jesus Christ, he points people to Him.
+And when he points people to Jesus of Nazareth, he actually leads them to heaven.”
 May God bless, protect and strengthen all pastors who are diligently preparing souls for eternal salvation.

 Moreover, any pastor who does not decrease and make Christ increase is proud.
 Any pastor who takes interest always in officiating weddings, but asks his associates or assistants to see to the baptism of believers is proud in the sight of God.
 Any pastor who is concerned about the beauty of a church building far more than the beauty of a believer’s soul is proud and straying from the sound knowledge of Christ.

 Any pastor who buys ordination in order to be placed in a ministry office and receive honourific titles is proud.
-Any minister who pays money to be consecrated a bishop or an apostle, thinking that the office of a bishop or an apostle is superior to the office of a teacher, an evangelist or a prophet is proud and ignorant.
+Any minister who pays money to be consecrated a bishop, or apostle thinking that the office of a bishop or apostle is superior to the office of a teacher, evangelist or prophet is proud and ignorant.

 Finally, any pastor who personally lobbies to be introduced and recognized at public functions is proud.
 Any pastor who flaunts his cars and mansions in the media to boost his self-esteem is proud.
 Any pastor who cleverly puts in place some systems to command respect is proud.
 Any pastor who cannot stand correction and competition or appreciate the promotion of his associate is proud.